Year in Journalism

 • For entry after Stage 3: applicants must have achieved at least an academic average of 50% in Stage 2.

-• Candidates will also be asked to complete an entry interview and test as part of the requirements of the course’s professional accreditation.
+• Candidates will also be asked to have an informal interview with a member of the KMTV team as part of the requirements of the course’s professional accreditation.

 Curriculum